SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 This setup provides a wrapper to the algorithm LSODA, a well-known method which uses switching to solve both stiff and non-stiff equiations.

-  - `LSODAAlg` - The LSODA wrapper algorithm.
+  - `lsoda` - The LSODA wrapper algorithm.

 Note that this setup is not automatically included with DifferentialEquaitons.jl.
 To use the following algorithms, you must install and use LSODA.jl: